Analysis | Four numbers that will decide the men’s Final Four

 The Cougars know how to limit an opponent’s offense.
 Coach Kelvin Sampson has his squad entering the Final Four with the sixth-best defense in the country, allowing just 88.4 points per 100 after adjusting for strength of schedule.
 They will need to be at the top of their game to contend with Baylor’s offense, the third-most efficient of 2020-21.

 Houston’s biggest edge is in the half-court.
-The team doesn’t give quality shots to spot-up shooters (31 percent field goal rate against) nor does it allow the ballhandler on the pick-and-roll to get much space.
+The team doesn’t give quality shots to spot-up shooters (31 percent field goal rate against), nor does it allow the ballhandler on the pick-and-roll to get much space.
 Those two play types accounted for nearly 42 percent of Baylor’s possessions this year.

 Guards Marcus Sasser and Dejon Jarreau combined to allow 95 points on 149 pick-and-roll possessions, a below-average rate for Division-I basketball, and both will need to be active in neutralizing their opposites in Jared Butler and Davion Mitchell.